jneug/typst-finite/src/layout.typ

 /// Arrange states in a line.
 ///
 /// The direction of the line can be set via #arg[dir] either to an #typ.t.alignment
-/// or a direction vector with a x and y shift.
+/// or a direction vector with an x and y shift.
 Note that the length of the vector is set to #arg[spacing] and only the direction is used.
 ///
 /// #example(breakable:true)[```
 /// #let aut = range(6).fold((:), (d, s) => {d.insert("q"+str(s), none); d})